tatjudy/dmit2008-assignment2a/Readme.md

 The dashboard is only accessible to logged in users.
 The login and register pages both have client side validation/authentication.
 The login page has server side validation/authentication.
 The users page is a bonus feature which retrieves the JSON data from the server and displays it.
+To do this, in the index.js we create a REST API with NODE using the url /api/v1/users

 Link to Heroku App: